Over at the Atlantic, Peter Beinart laments that liberals have become too doctrinaire over the past decade in their defense of illegal immigration:

 Beinart repeatedly mentions the findings of a National Academies of Sciences report on immigration and the economy, but never mentions the precise number it comes up with: for low-skill native workers, an average of all studies suggests that an influx of even a million immigrants would only lower wages about 4.6 percent in the short run.1

 The same is true for state and local spending.
 The NAS report estimates that new immigrants cost states a net of about $1,600 per year.2 This means that an influx of a million immigrants would create a net burden of $1.6 billion.
 That’s less than one-tenth of one percent of all state and local spending.
 It’s a rounding error.

 Quite a bit of new research has been done over the past decade, and the result has been, if anything, a reduction in the perceived economic effects of illegal immigration.
-The wage effects are limited and tiny.
-The fiscal effects are even tinier, and become zero over the long run.
-Given that, it’s hardly a surprise that supporters of comprehensive immigration reform no longer give economic arguments much attention.3
+The wage effects are roughly zero overall, and even for low-skill workers are fairly small in the short run—and get smaller over time.
+The fiscal effects are even smaller, and become zero over the long run.
+Given all this, it’s hardly a surprise that supporters of comprehensive immigration reform no longer give economic arguments much attention.3

 1This is the average of all studies in Table 5-2 that focus on high school dropouts.
-The mean result was a wage effect of -0.56 percent for an increase in the labor supply of 1 percent, which amounts to about 1.5 million workers.
-That comes to -0.38 percent per million new immigrants.
-The Census Bureau reports mean earnings of $24,567 for high school dropouts, so the wage reduction comes to $93 per year, or $7.77 per month.
+The mean result was a wage effect of -0.56 percent for an increase in the low-skill labor supply of 1 percent, which amounts to about 120,000 workers.
+That comes to -4.66 percent per million new immigrants.

 3This is not the post I intended to write when I started out.
 But after reading the NAS report, it’s the one I ended up with.
 Maybe tomorrow I’ll write the post I originally had in mind.